 December 18, 2025

-REEL | Beneath Pandora – 'Avatar: Fire and Ash' Repeats Itself
+REEL | Repeating 'Avatar: Fire and Ash' – Beneath Pandora

 "Your goddess has no dominion here."

-Oona Chaplin James Cameron | Avatar: Fire and Ash
+Sigourney Weaver James Cameron | Avatar: Fire and Ash | IMAX 3D HFR

 20th Century Studios / Lightstorm Entertainment

 Blockbuster director James Cameron returns to the blue future world of Pandora in his third Na'vi 3D action spectacle outing, Avatar: Fire and Ash.
-This time centred on a volcano-dwelling, fire-based tribe of the native alien species, the Avatar franchise is just as jaw-droppingly visually dazzling and relentlessly repetitive as it is fully immersive as a cinematic experience.
+This time centred on a volcano-dwelling, fire-based tribe of the native alien species, the Avatar retread is just as jaw-droppingly visually dazzling and relentlessly repetitive as it is fully immersive as a cinematic experience.

 Picking up right after The Way of Water, Sam Worthington and Zoe Saldaña's married Sully and Neytiri start off with Metkayina clan of water-based Na'vi before they encounter the more aggressive Mangkwan group of "Ash People" scavengers who then align themselves with the colonizing human "Sky People" in exchange for protection and weaponry after they turn their backs on worshipping Eywa due to a natural disaster wiping out much of their tribe.